Proudly Served as

-The next election will decide Port Moody's future for decades to come so it is imperative that voters know exactly where their candidates stand.
-I believe most of us live here to be close to nature and part of a smaller, well-balanced community, therefore, turning Port Moody into a bustling metropolis should not be the path forward.
-Instead, let's respect the environment and our residents' quality of life as we work towards achieving our 2041 growth target of 50,000 residents — without exceeding it by adding over two dozen new concrete condo towers in close proximity to our precious Rocky Point Park.
+I believe most of us chose to live in Port Moody to be close to nature and part of a smaller, well-balanced community, therefore, turning Port Moody into a bustling metropolis should not be the path forward.
+Instead, let's respect the environment and our residents' quality of life as we work towards achieving our 2041 growth target of 50,000 residents — without exceeding it by adding over two dozen new concrete condo towers close to our precious Rocky Point Park.
 Let's move forward by putting residents' quality of life first.

-I believe in open, collaborative and respectful governance that is fiscally responsible, but most of all, in touch with the community's needs.
+I believe in open, collaborative and respectful governance that is fiscally responsible and most of all, in touch with the community's needs.
 My boots-on-the-ground style is evident in my visual presence on the streets, in the parks and at community events.
 I am not a bureaucrat and believe in getting things done rather than tying them up in red tape for years.
 While my less bureaucracy, more results approach may be disconcerting to the status quo, my persistence paid off as is evident in what I accomplished during my first term.
-With your support on October 15th, I will bring my can-do attitude to the Office of Mayor this fall.

 Council's responsibility is to consider the interests and well-being of the public and the City.
 While I always appreciated what a diligent developer could bring to the table, I was there to negotiate on behalf of the residents in good faith.